open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 ```

 You can enhance the metrics telemetry using the `level` field.
 This field
-controls how verbose the metric is.
-The following is a list of all possible
+controls how verbose the metric output is.
+The following is a list of all
-values and their explanations.
+possible values and their explanations.

 - `none` indicates that no telemetry data should be collected.
-- `basic` is the recommended value and covers the basics of the service
+- `basic` covers the basics of the service telemetry.
-  telemetry.
-- `normal` adds other indicators on top of basic.
+- `normal` is the default level and adds other indicators on top of basic.
 - `detailed` adds dimensions and views to the previous levels.

-By default, the Collector's internal metrics are distributed across verbosity
+The Collector's internal metrics are distributed across verbosity levels, as
-levels, as shown here:
+shown here:

 {{< tabpane text=true >}} {{% tab "`basic`" %}}